armin-reichert/pacman-javafx/README.md

 To be able to create these executables you need to have [Inno Setup](https://jrsoftware.org/isinfo.php) and [WIX toolset](https://wixtoolset.org/) installed as described in the [JavaPackager documentation](https://github.com/fvarrui/JavaPackager/blob/master/docs/windows-tools-guide.md).
 (I also had to add the paths "C:\Program Files (x86)\WiX Toolset v3.11\bin" and "C:\Program Files (x86)\Inno Setup 6" to my PATH variable.)

+To build the Linux executables, you need to have a Linux JDK on your computer.
+Edit the variable `linux.jdk.path` in the `pom.xml`files to point to your local path.

 ## How to use

 Starting the game and switching game variant: